-Through satisfaction surveys, healthcare providers, and overall plan benefits, Medicare is able to give each plan a star rating (1 through 5, 5 being the highest).
+Through satisfaction surveys, healthcare providers, and overall plan benefits, Medicare can assign each Part D and Medicare Advantage plan a star rating (one through five, five is the highest).
 These ratings are updated every fall.
-If, after the new ratings are released, you discover that you have access to a better prescription drug plan than you had previously, you are permitted to make one change outside of the Annual Enrollment Period.
+If, after the new ratings are released, you discover that you have access to better Medicare prescription drug plans than what you had previously, you are permitted to make one change outside of the Annual Enrollment Period.

 The best Medicare Part D Plan Finder tool is a licensed agent in your area.
 We happen to have thousands of agents across 38 states, so chances are high that there is someone in your area who can come out and help you search through your Medicare options.
-Our agents can help you look through your healthcare needs, what doctors you visit regularly and what prescriptions you are taking, and your finances, how much you can afford to pay every month, and then help you find the best Part D plan in your area.
+Our agents can help you look through your healthcare needs, like what doctors you visit regularly and what prescriptions you are taking, and your finances, like how much you can afford to pay every month, and then help you find the best Medicare prescription drug plans in your area.

-Just like Original Medicare, if you do not enroll in a Medicare prescription drug plan when you are first eligible (period from three months before you turn 65 through three months after), you will be responsible for a late enrollment penalty fee.
+Just like Original Medicare, if you do not enroll in one of the available Medicare drug plans when you are first eligible (the period from three months before you turn 65 through three months after), you will be responsible for a late enrollment penalty fee.